gtsofa/quiz-mobile-app/README.md

 # quiz-mobile-app
-The first release of the app will be very limited in scope but will serve as the foundation for future releases.
+This is a Quiz app.
 It's expected that the player will be able to:

 - Insert words and have them counted as a hit as soon as the player types the last letter of each word.
 - After a hit, the input box will be cleared and the focus will remain on the input box.